Beyond the toddler years

 In infancy, one looks to facial expressions and vocalizations for clues to what feelings are being expressed.
 In later childhood, adolescence, and adulthood, one looks to words and actions and then translates from these to the feelings.

 Therapeutic Implications and Interpersonal Skills

-This notion of translating from words back to the feelings also holds up clinically with patients.
+This notion of translating from words back to feelings also holds up clinically with patients.
 The effectiveness of psychotherapy involves the patient-therapist relationship and understanding and interpreting the patient’s internal world.
-The key constant in work with patients is trying to understand the underlying feelings — the feelings which lie, consciously or unconsciously, behind a patient’s words and actions.
-It is in helping people understand what they are feeling, what they are interested in and what they are distressed by, that gets them on track.
+The key constant in work with patients is trying to understand the underlying feelings—the feelings which lie, consciously or unconsciously, behind a patient’s words and actions.
+It is helping people understand what they are feeling, what they are interested in, and what they are distressed by that gets them on track.